hughobrien/zfs-remote-mirror/README.md

 /etc/ttys
 ---------
-TTY stands for *teletypewriter*, which is an early method for interacting with systems of the UNIX era.
+TTY stands for 'teletypewriter', which is an early method for interacting with systems of the UNIX era.
 This file controls the allocation of virtual TTYs.
 Here's my copy, you'll note that it's a lot smaller than the system default.
 Tabs are in use again.

 	console none                            unknown off insecure
 	ttyv1   "/usr/libexec/getty Pc"         xterm   on  secure